DjangoGirls/tutorial/css/README.md

         os.path.join(BASE_DIR, "static"),
     )

-This way Django will now where your static files are.
+This way Django will know where your static files are.

 That's it!
 Time to see if it works :)

 ## Your first CSS file!

-First things first: let's now create a CSS file.
+First things first: let's create a CSS file now.
 Create a new folder called `css` inside your `static` folder.
 Then create a new file called `blog.css` inside this `css` directory.
 Ready?

 Time to write some CSS!
 Open up your `blog.css` file in code editor.